epfl-ada/ada-2021-project-adadvanced/README.md

 This spectral dimensionality reduction technique is non-linear, fast and reliable enough to handle big and complex dataset.
    - Perform aggregation to attribute a vector to each speaker.
    - Performing clustering using [Spectral Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.SpectralClustering.html#sklearn.cluster.SpectralClustering) method.
+   - Validate the temporal coherence, hence the decision boundaries should comprehend almost the same speakers along time.
    - Compare with the sentiment score.

 2. Data Analysis: